ml4ai/delphi/docs/grfn_spec.md

 ### Identifier string

-Identifiers are uniquely defined by their `base_name`, `scope`, and `namespace`.
-It will be convenient to refer to any identifier using a single string, outside of the identifier specification declaration.
+Identifiers are uniquely defined by their `<base_name>`, `<scope_path>`, and `<namespace_path>`.
+It will be convenient to refer unambiguously to any identifier using a single string, outside of the identifier specification declaration (defined below).
 We define an `<identifier_string>` by combining the `namespace`, `scope` and `base_name` (in that order) within a single string by separating the `<namespace_path_string>`, `<scope_path_string>` and `<base_name>` by double-colons:

     <identifier_string> ::= "<namespace_path_string>::<scope_path_string>::<base_name>"

+`<identifier_string>`s will be used to denote identifiers as they are used in variable and function specifications (described below).

 ### Identifier gensym

-One of the outputs of program analysis is a functionally equivalent version of the original source code (e.g., Fortran) and lambda functions, both expressed in the Python (as the intermediate target language).
+One of the outputs of program analysis is a functionally equivalent version of the original source code and lambda functions (described below), both expressed in Python (as the intermediate target language).
 All identifiers in the output Python must match identifiers in GrFN.
-Since capturing the semantics (particularly the namespace and scope context) results in a representation that does not appear to be consistently expressible in legal Python output, we will use `gensym`s that may be represented (generally more compactly) as legal Python names and associated uniquely with identifiers.
+Since capturing the semantics (particularly the namespace and scope context) results in a representation that does not appear to be consistently expressible in legal Python symbol names, we will use `<gensym>`s that can be represented (generally more compactly) as legal Python names and associated uniquely with identifiers.

-FUTURE: create a unique hashing function between `gensym`s and identifiers.
+FUTURE: Create a hashing function that can translate uniquely back and forth between `<gensym>`s and identifier strings.

-FOR NOW: Generate Python names that start with a letter followed by a unique integer.
+FOR NOW: Generate `<gensym>`s as Python names that start with a letter followed by a unique integer.
 The letter could be \'g\' for a generic gensym, or \'v\' to indicate a variable identifier and \'f\' to indicate a function identifier.

 Each identifier will be associated one-to-one with a unique `<gensym>`.

 ### Identifier specification

-Each identifier within a GrFN specification will have a single `<identifier_spec>` declaration, and `<identifier_string>`s are then used to denote uses of the identifier elsewhere in the GrFN spec (e.g., in variable and function specs).
+Each identifier within a GrFN specification will have a single `<identifier_spec>` declaration.
 An identifier will be declared in the GrFN spec JSON by the following attribute-value list:

     <identifier_spec>[attrval] ::=
-        "base_name" : <lang_string>
+        "base_name" : <base_name>
         "scope" : <scope_path>
         "namespace" : <namespace_path>
         "aliases" : list of <string>